Watch Us Play 'Dauntless'

-It’s Friday once again, which means that we have another episode of the Tom’s Hardware Twitch livestream coming later today.
-This week we travel to the Shattered Isles as we kill behemoths in Phoenix Labs’ Dauntless.
+We're back with another episode of the Tom’s Hardware Twitch livestream.
+In this session we travel to the Shattered Isles as we kill behemoths in Phoenix Labs’ Dauntless.

 Our journey begins in the city hub of Ramsgate, where we’ll learn the basics of combat and take on quests.
 We’ll then venture outside the city walls in the pursuit of these massive and dangerous beasts.
 It’s difficult to fight these behemoths alone, so it’s best to work with a few friends or strangers if you want to survive.